 Owing from the fact that they lead to nasal congestion and fluid drainage, they can lead to complications such as obstructive sleep apnea, asthma flare-ups as a result of chronic rhinitis, and other sinus infections.

 Tea Tree Essential Oil for Nasal Spray

 As you start to use tea tree essential oil for nasal polyps, you will experience relief and through regular use, the essential oil will end up healing the condition.
 Tea tree essential oil is extracted from the leaves of Melaleuca alternifolia through the steam distillation process.
 The oil has a characteristic colorless color with camphor aroma.
 It is enriched with antimicrobial, anti-inflammatory, antiseptic, and antifungal properties.
-This makes tea tree oil an essential oil in the medicine sector.
+This makes tea tree oil an essential oil in the medical sector.
 It acts on the polyps by preventing inflammation and clearing nasal congestion.

 Why Tea Tree Oil Is Successful In Treating Nasal Polyps

 There are many reasons why tea tree oil is the chosen oil for treating nasal polyps.
-It has chemical compounds that combat the nasal polyps, making it to shrink and finally disappear.
+It has chemical compounds that combat the nasal polyps, making it shrink and finally disappear.
 The factors that make tea tree the ideal choice for treating nasal polyps include:

 - It makes the nasal polyps to shrink and reduce in size

 - Completely eradicates nasal polyps and prevents them from reoccurring